chibicode/chibicode-2018/src/pages/posts/the-best-quotes-from-factfulness-by-hans-rostling/index.md

 ## Final thoughts from the book

-As someone who traveled to [94 cities in 36 countries](/posts/world-travel-2017-2018/) last year, I found that by actually seeing the world with your own eyes, you become more humble.
-The tone of Hans's book was exactly that.
+As someone who traveled to [94 cities in 36 countries](/posts/world-travel-2017-2018/) last year, I found that by actually seeing the world with your own eyes, you realize how incorrect your stereotypes were, and as a result, you become more humble.

+The tone of Hans's book was exactly that - extremely humble.
+[Bill gates agrees](https://www.gatesnotes.com/Books/Factfulness):

+> Another remarkable thing about Factfulness—and about Hans himself—is that he refuses to judge anyone for their misconceptions.
+Most writers would beat people up for their ignorance, but he doesn’t.
+Hans even resists going after the media.
+Instead, he tells you about the history of his own ignorance.
+He explains that these instincts make us human, and that overcoming them isn’t easy.
+>
+> That’s classic Hans.
+He was always kind, often patient, and never judgmental.

 Here's one final quote from the book I liked (page 153) - I felt exactly like this when I gave a talk in Bangladesh last year: